 This is what we’ve been looking for all along.
 Finding the perfect slice to bring back wasn’t a trinket or an item, it was the spirit of the city.
 Granbury is a vibrant town where traditional and progressive meet at the crossroads.
 And it is with that thought, the show closes and we head home.

-Did you enjoy this guide to Granbury?
+Did you enjoy this list of all the top things to do in Granbury?
 Let me know in the comments below!
 As always, I would love to hear from you.

 Disclaimer: Some of the activities and accommodations were provided by Visit Granbury, but as always, all thoughts and opinions are very much my own.